Dollar-a-Day Insurance in New Jersey (SAIP)

 blueCheck icon

-The Special Auto Insurance Policy (SAIP) doesn’t meet New Jersey’s minimum car insurance requirements and lacks liability, collision and comprehensive coverage.
-It's only a last resort for those unable to afford standard insurance.
+The Special Auto Insurance Policy (SAIP) doesn't meet New Jersey's minimum car insurance requirements and lacks liability, collision and comprehensive coverage.
+It's a last resort for those who can't afford standard insurance.

 Compare Auto Insurance Rates

-What Is a Special Auto Insurance Policy (SAIP) in New Jersey?
+Special Auto Insurance Policy (SAIP) In New Jersey

 What Does Dollar-a-Day Insurance Cover?

-SAIP provides essential medical coverage immediately after car accidents.
-Before applying, understand what's covered and the limitations.
-The policy focuses exclusively on medical expenses.
+SAIP covers emergency medical treatment immediately after car accidents with no deductible.
+Check what's covered and the limitations before applying.
+The policy focuses exclusively on medical expenses and provides no liability or vehicle damage coverage.

 SAIP medical benefits include: